Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

 .. warning:: Beware of Undo!

-   Using *Undo* in *Particle Mode* can have strange results.
+   Using *Undo* in *Particle Edit Mode* can have strange results.
 Remember to save often!

 Moving keypoints or particles